Which container is right for me?

 40' High Cube: 40' long x 8' wide x 9'6" tall

-These containers are used and will not be pretty- expect dings and rust on the exterior, but we do check them over to make sure there are not holes, the floors are decent, and they have working doors.
-These containers have doors on only one end, but double door containers (both ends) can also be sourced.
-If you're concerned about appearances, we can paint your container for an additional charge- you just tell us the color code.
+These containers are used and will not be pretty- expect dings and rust on the exterior, but we do check them over to make sure there are not holes, the floors are intact, and they have working doors.
+Most containers have doors on one end only.
+Double door containers can be sourced, but are often found in one-trip condition (see below).
+If you're concerned about appearances, we can paint your container for an additional charge- you just pick the paint swatch color!

 2. Cargo Worthy